 The Junior League of Salt Lake City researched community needs to find out where we can be most effective as an organization.
 After a vote by the membership, we decided that tackling modern-day slavery would be our newest project, helping combat the world’s second most profitable criminal industry.

-“We will be working with community partners this year to determine how best we can attack this problem in conjunction with their efforts,” said Junior League Past President Vicki Harder.
+“We will be working with community partners to determine how best we can attack this problem in conjunction with their efforts,” said Junior League Past President Vicki Harder.

-Salt Lake Magazine recently published this article, The Mean Streets, regarding the specific issue of women in human trafficking and the Desert News also has also published this Op-ed regarding this issue.
+Salt Lake Magazine published this article, The Mean Streets, regarding the specific issue of women in human trafficking and the Desert News also has also published this Op-ed regarding this issue.
 Click here to view the article.
 January is Human Trafficking Awareness month and we will be having a number of awareness raising events coming up.
 Although human trafficking is widespread, many victims go unnoticed.
 You can make a difference!

 Trafficking red flags to look for: